erdogant/bnlearn/docs/source/UseCases.rst

 .. figure:: ../figs/asia_structurelearning.png

-A comparison with our initial expert-knowledge DAG shows few differences in **red**.
+A comparison with our initial expert-DAG shows few differences in **red**.
 As an example, we did not include the *either* variable, which describes either being lung-cancer or bronchitus.

-.. _fig_asia_structurelearning:
+.. _fig_asia_dag_vs_model:

 .. figure:: ../figs/asia_dag_vs_model.png